Compute

 Manual Scaling

 1. Log in to the CCI console.
 In the navigation pane on the left, choose Workloads > Deployments.
-On the page displayed, click the target Deployment.
+On the page displayed, locate the Deployment and click its name.

 2. Under Manual Scaling in the Scaling area, click and modify the number of instances (for example, change the value to 3), and then click Save.
 The scaling takes effect immediately.